 - Changes in concentration and focus.

 Maybe you are concerned that your loved one is abusing cocaine, but don’t know what to look for.
 Most often found in white powder form, cocaine may be “cut” with any number of ingredients, some more harmful than others.
-Free base cocaine (or “crack”) may look like small rocks that are a whitish color.
+Crack cocaine addiction involves the use of free base cocaine (or “crack”) that looks like small rocks that are a whitish color.

-One potentially serious risk of cocaine abuse is heart damage.3,8 Both acutely and over time, cocaine can result in a number of cardiovascular issues such as ischemic heart disease, aberrant heart rhythms, hypertension, and cardiomyopathy.
+There are a number of potentially dangerous effects of cocaine.
+One particular serious risk of cocaine abuse is heart damage.3,8 Both acutely and over time, cocaine can result in a number of cardiovascular issues such as ischemic heart disease, aberrant heart rhythms, hypertension, and cardiomyopathy.
 Intravenous cocaine use can result in an infection and inflammation of the heart valves and lining of the heart chambers (endocarditis).8

 Other symptoms of cocaine-induced cardiotoxicity include:8